robin-a-meade/example-gradle-oracle/README.md

 # Instructions

-Before trying this gradle example, make sure you have the [maven example](https://github.com/robin-a-meade/example-maven-oracle) working.

 ## METHOD 1 - credentials in build.gradle

 Edit `build.gradle` and scroll down to the **METHOD 1** section.

 Uncomment the `credentials` block and enter your Oracle Account credentials.

+Then test if gradle can resolve dependencies from the Oracle Maven repository:

 ```
 ./gradlew resolveDependencies